- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Wider avenues, such as the main artery of the Gran Vía or the area around the Plaza de Oriente, home of the Royal Palace, are nearby.
 In general, this area best suits young, fun-seeking students who can keep up with its frenetic pace.

-Close by is La Latina, where expats will find inhabitants, bars and narrow streets reminiscent of traditional Madrid.
+Close by the centre is La Latina, where expats will find inhabitants, bars and narrow streets reminiscent of traditional Madrid.
 Though certainly a charming neighbourhood, some of the accommodation found here is in need of upgrading.
-Some of the best tapas bars in the metropolis are found here, and on Sundays, the huge Rastro flea market winds its way down the area's eastern edge.
+That said, some of the best tapas bars in the metropolis are found here, and on Sundays, the huge Rastro flea market winds its way down the area's eastern edge.
 Rent in this area is quite expensive, even if not all apartments are updated, as it is a very popular area to live in.

 Chueca and Malasana